OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

 title: Debug your event-based Outlook add-in
-description: Learn how to debug your Outlook add-in that implements event-based activation. ms.topic: article ms.date: 07/11/2022 ms.localizationpriority: medium
+description: Learn how to debug your Outlook add-in that implements event-based activation. ms.topic: article ms.date: 08/12/2022 ms.localizationpriority: medium
 ---

 # Debug your event-based Outlook add-in

 This article provides debugging guidance as you implement [event-based activation](autolaunch.md) in your add-in.
-The event-based activation feature was introduced in [requirement set 1.10](/javascript/api/requirement-sets/outlook/requirement-set-1.10/outlook-requirement-set-1.10) with additional events now available in preview.
-For more information, refer to [Supported events](autolaunch.md#supported-events).
+The event-based activation feature was introduced in [requirement set 1.10](/javascript/api/requirement-sets/outlook/requirement-set-1.10/outlook-requirement-set-1.10), with additional events now available in [requirement set 1.11](/javascript/api/requirement-sets/outlook/requirement-set-1.11/outlook-requirement-set-1.11) and [requirement set 1.12](/javascript/api/requirement-sets/outlook/requirement-set-1.12/outlook-requirement-set-1.12).
+For more information, see [Supported events](autolaunch.md#supported-events).

 > [!IMPORTANT]
 > This debugging capability is only supported in Outlook on Windows with a Microsoft 365 subscription.